3rd Grade Creative Computing

 Print Friendly, PDF & Email

-In 2022 – 2023 Third Graders will attend Creative Computing classes two time a cycle for 45 minutes each time.
-This time provides a playful space and time to explore Computer Programming, Engineering and Design.
+In 2024 – 2025 Third Graders will attend Creative Computing classes two times a cycle in half groups for 45 minutes each time.

 Robotics

-Students will explore basic computational thinking concepts: decomposition, pattern recognition, and algorithms as they program Finch robots with block-based code.
+Students explore basic computational thinking concepts: decomposition, pattern recognition, and algorithms as they program Finch robots with block-based code.
+This fall, students are focusing on programming the Finch to draw designs with geometric shapes.

 Scratch

-Students will receive a school Scratch account that they can use at school or at home.
+Grade Three students will receive a school Scratch account that they can use at school or at home.
 Scratch programming activities include drawing characters called sprites, animating them, and using these sprites to create simple games.
-With Scratch’s video sensing technology, students will activate their projects with a ‘magic” wand that they craft from branches, fabric and other found materials.
-The Scratch unit continues to build computational thinking skills and is a way for students to practice Digital Citizenship by becoming a member of the Scratch online community.
+The Scratch unit continues to build computational thinking skills.
+When they become a member of the Scratch online community Third Graders also have a chance to practice digital citizenship in a protected environment.

 Creative Computing with original art in Scratch